wein.plus

 Log in Become a Member

 The red grape variety is an interspecific new variety between Diana (1) x Chambourcin.
-Synonyms or breeding numbers are Geilweilerhof 67-198-3 and GF 67-198-3.
-It contains genes of Vitis labrusca, Vitis lincecumii, Vitis rupestris and Vitis vinifera.
-The hybrid was crossed in 1967 by Dr. Gerhardt Alleweldt (1927-2005) at the Institute Geilweilerhof in Siebeldingen/Pfalz (Germany).
-The name derives from the famous diamond (140.5 carats) that was on the crown of Louis XV (1710-1774) at his coronation in 1722 and which Marie-Antoinette (1755-1793) later wore frequently.
-It also adorned the rapier pommel of Emperor Napoleon Bonaparte (1769-1821), and today the diamond is in the Louvre in Paris.
+Synonyms and breeding numbers are Geilweilerhof 67-198-3 and GF 67-198-3, which contain genes from Vitis labrusca, Vitis lincecumii, Vitis rupestris and Vitis vinifera.
+The hybrid was crossed in 1967 by Dr Gerhardt Alleweldt (1927-2005) at the Geilweilerhof Institute in Siebeldingen/Pfalz (Germany).
+The name is derived from the famous diamond (140.5 carats) which was on the crown of Louis XV (1710-1774) at his coronation in 1722 and which was later frequently worn by Marie-Antoinette (1755-1793).
+It also adorned the sword pommel of Emperor Napoleon Bonaparte (1769-1821), and today the diamond can be found in the Louvre in Paris.
 The variety was a crossing partner of the three new varieties Calandro, Julius and Reberger.

 Voices of our members